 (7) Budget Narrative.
-There is no set format for the Budget Narrative; however, it should provide a detailed breakdown of each of the object class categories as reflected on the SF-424A.
-The budget justification should address all of the budget categories (personnel, fringe benefits, equipment, travel, supplies, other direct costs and indirect costs).
+The Budget Narrative must provide a detailed breakdown of each of the object class categories as reflected on the SF-424A.
+The budget justification should address all of the budget categories (personnel, fringe benefits, equipment, travel, supplies, other direct costs and indirect costs) for which Federal funds are requested.
 The written justification should include the necessity and the basis for the cost.
-Proposed funding levels must be consistent

-Page 51 of 89 NIST Measurement Science and Engineering Research Grant Programs Notice of Funding Opportunity Amendment 1 May 22, 2017 with the project scope, and only allowable costs should be included in the budget.
+Proposed funding levels must be consistent with the project scope, and only allowable costs should be included in the budget.
 Information on cost allowability is available in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 C.F.R.
 Part 200 (http://go.usa.gov/SBYh), which apply to awards in this program.
 Information needed for each category is as follows: